/ Members

 / Claims

-Enclose a signed letter with your claim that includes the following:
+You will also need to include a signed letter with your claim that includes:

 • A daytime phone number.